 The Albariño grape itself is tiny and grows in small, tightly packed bunches.
 Once fully ripened the best clones of the grape change colour from yellow-green to a beautiful deep gold colour.
 In the glass it simply bursts with character; pear, citrus, hints of spice and a touch of minerality – full of intensity and juicy lime flavour.
 It’s a well textured wine, held together with piercing acidity that helps it stay fresh and hold its length on the palate.
 In Galicia it would be unthinkable to enjoy the supremely fresh fish or seafood without an accompanying glass of chilled Albariño.

-The white wines of the Rias Baixas DO are the mostly widely drunk white wines of Spain, and are widely acclaimed for their high quality, especially in the more discerning HORECA sector.
+The white wines of Rias Baixas, from the northwest Atlantic coast, are the mostly widely drunk white wines of Spain, and are acclaimed for their high quality, especially in the more discerning HORECA sector.
 However, Albariño is now attracting attention around the world, and consequently exports have grown unerringly since the creation of the DO.
 Owing to its freshness, vivacity and unique character it has a huge appeal to both professional and amateur alike.
 We believe that once tasted it makes a lasting impression, both on the palate and in the mind of the consumer.